 Harris became passionate about peoples' wellbeing at age 15, when her mother died of cancer.
 However, instead of pursuing a career in medicine, she devoted herself to architecture for healing.
 She has worked with clients like MD Anderson Cancer Center since she earned her master's degree from Texas A&M University in 2006.
 She joined HOK's Houston healthcare team in 2014 and, in 2017, transitioned to lead HOK's healthcare practice in central Florida.
 She started as BSA's principal for Tampa in 2020 before moving into her current role as national healing practice director.

 Sean Joyner is a writer and essayist based in Los Angeles.
-He is currently the Southwest regional communications strategist at Gensler and previously served as an adjunct professor and director of communications at Woodbury University, where he received his Bachelor of Architecture degree.
+He is currently a writer & communications strategist at Perkins & Will and previously served as an adjunct professor and director of communications at Woodbury University, where he received his Bachelor of Architecture degree.
 Joyner's essays and articles typically explore themes spanning history, pop culture, and philosophy and how they connect to the field of architecture, though his topics of exploration vary widely.

 Before launching his career in writing, Joyner worked in several firms as a designer and project leader, primarily on K-12 and some higher education work.

 Outside of architecture, Joyner enjoys reading, training in Brazilian jiujitsu, and spending time with his family.